 I’ve always obtained my wood close to home, but it’s over the state line.
 Why should that be illegal?

 You can request a waiver which would allow you to legally import wood from locations near Vermont.
-If you want to get wood from New York, Massachusetts, or Canada, you also need to comply with USDA quarantines.
+If you want to get wood from Canada, you also need to comply with USDA quarantines.
 Criteria for waivers may change as pests of concern move to new areas.

 Buy wood from a reputable supplier, and request that the location it came from be written on the invoice.
 If the wood is from outside of Vermont, ask for certification that the wood has been heat treated or that a waiver is in effect.
 Be aware that, if you possess non-compliant wood, it can be confiscated without compensation.